noxiryma/pp2_js_rpsls/README.md

 ![Navigation buttons mobile 480px](assets/images/readme_images/480px_home.webp)

-The navigation buttons on a 480px screen up to 1024px still take up a large width of the screen but it has been reduced with the width value changed so that the buttons sit just within the you vs computer box underneath.
+The navigation buttons on a 480px screen up to 1024px still take up a large width of the screen but it has been reduced with the width value changed using CSS so that the buttons sit just within the you vs computer box underneath.
 This I also felt kept in with the style of a button clicking game.

 ### The Rules

 Upon clicking on the rules button a modal appears on the webpage with an embedded video of Sheldon explaining the rules of the game to the user.
-I also included a text transcript of the rules underneath the video in case there are any hard of hearing users for the game you would not be able to read the subtitles of the video due to it's size on smaller screens.
+I also included a text transcript of the rules underneath the video in case there are any hard of hearing users for the game as they would not be able to read the subtitles of the video due to it's size on smaller screens.
 I added a start from and end video so that the rest of the content in the video which is not relevant to the game distracts from the object of learning the rules only.

 ![Modal](assets/images/readme_images/modal.webp)